 Wood has the nasty habit of soaking up liquids.
 In addition, since it is a natural material, bacteria find it a good home.
 Once either bacteria or liquid penetrates the wood, it can either warp, stain, or become a breeding ground for mold.
 None of these are good for food.

 The best solution is to buy a cutting board with a tight grain, i.e., pores that we cannot see without a microscope.
-So, avoid ash or oak, as well as other types of open-grained wood with big, visible pores.

 And speaking of grain…